Linji school: Ming dynasty (1368–1644)

-Chan Buddhism enjoyed something of a revival in the Ming dynasty with teachers such as Hanshan Deqing (憨山德清), who wrote and taught extensively on both Chan and Pure Land Buddhism; Miyun Yuanwu (密雲圓悟), who came to be seen posthumously as the first patriarch of the Ōbaku Zen school; as well as Yunqi Zhuhong (雲棲祩宏, 1535—1615) and Ouyi Zhixu (蕅益智旭).
+Chan Buddhism enjoyed something of a revival in the Ming dynasty with teachers such as Hanshan Deqing (憨山德清), who wrote and taught extensively on both Chan and Pure Land Buddhism; Miyun Yuanwu (密雲圓悟), as well as Yunqi Zhuhong (雲棲祩宏, 1535—1615) and Ouyi Zhixu (蕅益智旭).
+Linji Chan was "reinvented" during the late Ming by the "revival of beating and shouting practices" by Miyun Yuanwu (1566–1642), whose school was extremely influential and widespread, spreading even to Japan and Vietnam.
+Miyun himself led numerous communities of thousands of monks and confirmed twelve dharma heirs.

+With the downfall of the Ming, several Chinese Chan masters fled to Japan, founding the Ōbaku school.
+Miyun came to be seen posthumously as the first patriarch of the Ōbaku school since his student Yinyuan Longqi (Japanese: Ingen Ryūki, 1592–1673) was the founder of Ōbaku.

+This lineage also spread the Linji gōng'àn teachings to Vietnam, mainly through the efforts of Yuanshao 元韶 (1648–1728).
+According to Bingenheimer, "the Nguyên‑Thiêu lineage that began with Yuanshao was successful and is still one of the largest in Vietnamese Chan".

 Chan was taught alongside Pure Land Buddhism in many Chinese Buddhist monasteries.
 In time much of the distinction between them was lost, and many masters taught both Chan and Pure Land.

-With the downfall of the Ming, several Chinese Chan masters fled to Japan, founding the Ōbaku school.

 Qing Dynasty (1644–1912)

 The Qing dynasty was the last imperial dynasty of China.

-At the beginning of the Qing, Chan was "reinvented" by the "revival of beating and shouting practices" by Miyun Yuanwu (1566–1642), and the publication of the Wudeng yantong ("The strict transmission of the five Chan schools") by Feiyin Tongrong’s (1593–1662), a dharma heir of Miyun Yuanwu.
+At the beginning of the Qing, the Tiantong sect of Linji Chan continued to be very influential.
+This era saw the publication of the Wudeng yantong ("The strict transmission of the five Chan schools") by Feiyin Tongrong (1593–1662), a dharma heir of Miyun Yuanwu.
 The book placed self-proclaimed Chan monks without proper Dharma transmission in the category of "lineage unknown" (sifa weixiang), thereby excluding several prominent Caodong monks.